 But it’s really important to me.
 There MUST be a way.
 I’ve seen other writers do it.

 There is a way to do it, and it may only cost you hundreds of dollars.
-It may cost thousands of dollars.
+But it may cost you thousands of dollars.
 The process can take anywhere from weeks to never.
 Your request may be denied for no reason.
 There’ll very probably be no back-and-forth.

 And consider this: Just because a song has a specific meaning for you, you don’t know your readers are going to react the same way.
 They’ll be bringing their own lyrical baggage with them.